r7perezyera/Cisco-IOS-Command-CheatSheets/README.md

 Aiming to be useful, easy to read, and provide as many valuable information to learners and professionals as possible:

 Commands are organized by topic,
->:trophy: Best practices are presented,
+>:trophy: best practices are presented,

-:bulb: As well as important reminders and tips
+:bulb: as well as important configuration, verification, and troubleshooting reminders and tips

 ---
 Feel free to begin exploring!